-For the fiscal year ended June 30, 2017, the Agreement for the 2004 QZABs has a positive fair value of \$202,970, and the Agreement for the 2005 QZABs has a positive fair value of \$553,197.
-For the fiscal year ended June 30, 2016, the Agreement for the 2004 QZABs had a positive fair value of \$605,021, and the Agreement for the 2005 QZABs had a positive fair value of \$1,186,128.
+For the fiscal year ended June 30, 2019, the Agreement for the 2004 QZABs has a positive fair value of \$86,748, and the Agreement for the 2005 QZABs has a positive fair value of \$237,734.
+For the fiscal year ended June 30, 2018, the Agreement for the 2004 QZABs had a negative fair value of \$87,041, and the Agreement for the 2005 QZABs had a positive fair value of \$69,136.
+The negative fair value is reported as a deferred outflow of resources on the statement of net position.
 The positive fair value is reported as a deferred inflow of resources on the statement of net position.
-The Agreements were valued by an independent investment advisor using the parameters contained in the Agreements and prevailing market conditions and benchmark yields on June 30, 2017, upon which the fair values depend.
+The Agreements were valued by an independent investment advisor using the parameters contained in the Agreements and prevailing market conditions and benchmark yields on June 30, 2019, upon which the fair values depend.
 Borrowers pay no interest on these bonds.
 The interest rate credit is established by the federal government.
 The Agreements are agreed to as one of the terms of purchase to induce the investor to purchase the bond.
 The Authority has a scheduled amount of qualified securities required to be on deposit on specified delivery dates.
 These Agreements are forward contracts or commitments to deliver the same qualified securities on the scheduled dates at a pre-determined rate; therefore, these are hedging derivative instruments employed as a fair value hedge of the qualified securities for the required deposits.
 These forward contracts meet all criteria under GASB 53, Paragraph 39, which addresses the consistent critical terms method for forward contracts.
 All terms of the required deposits and the Agreements are consistent; therefore, hedge accounting is applied.